Second-year law or final-year non-law students

 - Join an Inn of Court and find out what help it can offer.

-- Research BPTC institutions using the TARGETjobs Law paper publication and the TARGETpostgrad website.
+- Research Bar course providers using the TARGETjobs Law paper publication.

 - Attend the TARGETjobs National Pupillage Fair and get your copy of the new TARGETjobs Law Pupillages Handbook.

-- Apply for the BPTC online via your chosen course provider from November 2019 to January 2020.
-Please note that the BPTC may be referred to by other names from the 2020 intake.
-Offers are made from March 2020.
+- Apply for the Bar course online via your chosen course provider from November 2020 to January 2021.
+Please note that the Bar course may be referred to by different names from the 2020 intake.
+Offers are made from March 2021.